Colemaax23/Colemaax23/README.md

 - 👋 Hi, I’m @Colemaax23
-- 👀 I’m interested in forecasting, optimization, and data mining.
+- 👀 I’m interested in forecasting, optimization, and data mining
 - 🌱 I’m currently learning data mining in R, data management in SQL & Python
 - 💞️ I’m looking to collaborate with other like-minded individuals who are open to learning new skills
 - 📫 Reach me at alexmcoleman23@gmail.com